IvanKorshunovE/savvy_service/README.md

 source venv/bin/activate
 pip install -r requirements.txt
-Execute the command `ngrok http 8000` to configure the port from the Telegram bot to your local machine
+Execute the command `ngrok http 8000` to configure the port from the Telegram bot to your local machine and copy the url address from the terminal to WEB_HOOK_URL in your .env file
 Create a `.env` file by copying the `.env.sample` file and populate it with the required values python manage.py runserver # starts Django Server